valkey-io/valkey-doc/commands/info.md

 *   `executable`: The path to the server's executable
 *   `config_file`: The path to the config file
 *   `io_threads_active`: Flag indicating if I/O threads are active
+*   `availability_zone`: Inform Valkey of the Availability zone if running in a cloud environment, see `availability-zone` config for more details.
+Added in Valkey 8.0.
 *   `shutdown_in_milliseconds`: The maximum time remaining for replicas to catch up the replication before completing the shutdown sequence.
     This field is only present during shutdown.